bmj2728/project-manager-streamlit/README.md

 - GitPython
 - Git (system dependency)

-## Docker Build Details
+## Docker Image Details

-The Dockerfile uses a multi-stage build approach:

-1. **Build Stage**: Installs all dependencies in an isolated environment
-2. **Runtime Stage**: Copies only necessary files from the build stage to minimize the final image size

-The Docker image includes:
+The Docker image is available at `ghcr.io/bmj2728/pyprojman:latest` and includes:
 - Python 3.9
 - Git (required by GitPython)
 - All Python dependencies specified in requirements.txt

-This approach results in a smaller, more efficient container.
+The image uses a multi-stage build approach for smaller, more efficient containers.

 ## License